Performance Requirements

 Frequently Asked Questions

 Denver has set a goal for existing buildings to reach net zero energy by 2040.
-The Energize Denver Task Force used that goal as a starting place to set the 2030 targets.
+The Energize Denver Task Force used that goal as a starting place to set the final energy efficiency targets.

 Targets were set by building type (e.g. an office vs. a hotel vs. a restaurant) to account for the different amounts of energy they use.
-To determine the final EUI targets, the city used ENERGY STAR® Portfolio Manager® building types from the annual benchmarking submissions.
-From there, we determined the target EUI for each building type needed to reach the city’s goals.
+The city used ENERGY STAR® Portfolio Manager® building types from the annual benchmarking submissions.
+From there, we determined the target energy efficiency level for each building type needed to reach the city’s goals.

 For a more in-depth explanation of our methods, review the Building Typology and EUI Targets methodology.